Sorare: History

 In May 2019, the company announced a pre-seed round of €550,000, including the technology entrepreneur Xavier Niel.

 In July 2020, the company raised $4 million with German football World Cup champion André Schürrle, among others.
 In December 2020, the company raised another €3.5 million with World Cup champion Gerard Piqué, among others.

 In September 2021, the company raised $680 million Series B round, which valued the company at $4.3 billion.
 Also in September, Sorare formalized an agreement with the Spanish football league for a multi-year partnership.
 The agreement covers the edition of virtual cards for players playing in La Liga and Liga.

-In March 2022, Sorare was released on iOS.

 On May 12, 2022, Sorare signed a partnership with Major League Baseball to continue to develop sports on its platform.
 The launch of the game based on baseball and MLB was made on July 19, 2022.

-In September 2022, Sorare signed a multi-year partnership with the National Basketball Association (NBA) and the National Basketball Players Association (NBPA).
-After a year of negotiations, the NBA allowed Sorare to use its logos while the NBPA licensed its players names, images and likeness rights to Sorare.
+In September 2022, Sorare signed a multi-year deal with the National Basketball Association (NBA) and the National Basketball Players Association (NBPA).

-In October 2022, Sorare was released on Android.

 In November 2022, Lionel Messi joined Sorare as an investor and brand ambassador.
-Other investors include Kylian Mbappe and Serena Williams.
+Other investors include Kylian Mbappé and Serena Williams.

-On January 30, 2023, Sorare signed a partnership with the English Premier League for the purchase and use official Premier League-licensed NFTs.
+On January 30, 2023, Sorare signed a partnership with the English Premier League for the purchase and use of official Premier League-licensed NFTs.
+It laid off 13% of staff in May 2024.
+In October 2025, Sorare announced it would begin migrating from StarkEx to Solana.